 Subdivision Phase Developer

 Agreement No Description

 Municipal Address Plan/Block/Lot

-Consultant Contract or
+Consultant Contrac tor

-BOUNDARY AREA: Map Att ached.
+BOUNDARY AREA: Map Attached.

-application for a Construction Completion red The City of Calgary Residential
+application for a Construction Completion Coted The City of Calgary Residential Su

-Attached are the appropriate Pathe development boundary. rks inspection report(s)/correspondence and a copy of the m nap showing
+Attached are the appropriate the development boundary.
+Parks inspection report (s)/correspondence and a copy of the map showing

-map were constructed, installed, Calgary's specifications and app completed and inspe proved designs, or as ed within the area shown on the attached cted in conformance with all respects to so otherwise required by Parks, and that ted to the Developer and were remeded.
-The City of all defects
+map were constructed, install Calgary's specifications and ed, completed and inspe approved designs, or a red within the area shown on the attached bected in conformance with all respects to The sotherwise required by Parks, and that all rted to the Developer and were remedied ne City of

 Date Signature of Applicant

 Approved on Date Manager Urban Development

-- te:
+- · · nte:

 Rejected on Date Manager Urban Development

 Cause for Rejection: